Gwalior Municipal Corporation: 1913 to 1954

-After the implementation of Municipal Corporation Act in the year 1913, a separate Governing body was established by the elected members of board and His Highness, Madhavrao Scindia resigned from the post of Chairperson which he occupied until 1912.
+After the implementation of Municipal Corporation Act in the year 1913, a separate governing body was established by the elected members of board and His Highness, Madhavrao Scindia resigned from the post of chairperson which he occupied until 1912.

 In the year 1922, a new board was formed with 45 members, where 30 members were elected, and 15 members were nominated from different parts of the city.
 During the governance of this board, Gwalior city saw many remarkable changes, most remarkable being the establishment of a Power House at Motijheel and Water Supply Plant to supply water to the entire city.

 The Municipal Corporation Act which was implemented in the year 1912 saw some amendments in the year 1936 and was implemented with fresh rules for governance in the year 1937.
 Salient features of this amendment included the power to select Chairperson through voting by the members of the Council.
 Before this amendment the Chairperson was elected by nomination.

 1954 to present

 After independence the Municipal Corporation Act was revised yet again and this paved way for establishment of Central India Municipal Corporation Act in the year 1954.
 This led to an increase in the limits of Gwalior Municipal Corporation to include another 18 square miles.

-In 1956, the reorganizing of states of India led to creation of Madhya Pradesh.
+In 1956, the reorganising of states of India led to creation of Madhya Pradesh.
 This resulted in Gwalior and Indore Municipalities being awarded the status of Municipal Corporations and the implementation of new Municipal Corporation Act.
 GMC was divided into 34 blocks and was governed by 40 elected members and 10 members of Central India Municipal Corporation who were transferred by voting method.

-The elections of Municipal Council were again held in 1969 in which out of the 52 councilors, 42 councilors were elected and 10 councilors were nominated by the elected members.
+The elections of Municipal Council were again held in 1969 in which out of the 52 councillors, 42 councillors were elected and 10 councillors were nominated by the elected members.
 Gwalior Municipal Corporation extended its scope of work and included another 75 villages in its limit to extend its jurisdiction to an area of 414 km2.

 Gwalior Municipal Corporation was again restructured on 24 May 1983 and the number of elected members was increased to 52 with 10 nominated members and Mayor of the Gwalior Municipal Corporation.

 The term of the Council ended in 1987 which led to the State Government taking charge of the Corporation for 7 years.
-In the year 1994, elections were held and the number of members was increased to 67 members, 60 of which were elected and 6 councilors were nominated by the Government.
-In 1994, State Government created the post of Chairperson of the council who was elected by the councilors.
+In the year 1994, elections were held and the number of members was increased to 67 members, 60 of which were elected and 6 councillors were nominated by the Government.
+In 1994, State Government created the post of Chairperson of the council who was elected by the councillors.

 In the year 2000, the process of election was changed and the Councilors and Mayor were elected directly by the public to create a council for the term of 5 years.
-In the year 2004 the election were held again and the Council is still in term with 60 elected councilors, 6 members nominated by the Government and the Mayor.
+In the year 2004 the election were held again and the Council is still in term with 60 elected councillors, 6 members nominated by the Government and the Mayor.